Ecommerce Strategy Spotlight: How Important Is Technology?

 We touched on automation above.
 It’s one of the most beneficial concepts in technology for everyone, not only ecommerce.

 Automating tasks means less time spent doing them.
 Benefits include increased productivity, reduced errors, improved accuracy and efficiency, and better results.
+For example, you can see some of the data now rolling in on each step of the user journey, including abandoned carts.
+Addressing these issues with automation is key.

 The best way to achieve this is through APIs.
 An API allows third-party applications to connect to the back end of the ecommerce platform without going via another application.
 So instead of using an email service provider, you can use Zapier to send emails from within Salesforce, for example.